-The owner or operator shall perform the tune-up according to a unit specific protocol, including inspection, maintenance, and performance procedures as recommended by the manufacturer, approved by the Director.
+The owner or operator shall perform the tune-up according to a unit specific protocol, including inspection, maintenance, and performance procedures as recommended by the manufacturer and approved by the Director.
 The Director shall approve the protocol if it meets the requirements of this Rule.

-(d) The owner or operator shall maintain records of tune-ups performed to comply with this Section according to Rule .1404 of this Section.
+(d) The owner or operator shall maintain records of tune-ups performed to comply with this Section pursuant to 15A NCAC 02D .1404.
 The following information shall be included for each source:

 (1) identification of the source;